Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets

-\item For gas-dominated giant planets, the joint evaluation of the N/O* and the C/O* ratios allows to constrain the disc chemical scenario.
-Specifically, the N/O* ratio is up to a factor of 3 higher in the inheritance scenarios than in the reset ones.
-In parallel, for large-scale migrations the C/O* ratio is super-stellar in the inheritance scenarios and sub-stellar in the reset ones.\\ The elemental ratios of solid-enriched giant planets are instead limitedly affected by whether the disc is characterised by chemical inheritance or reset, making it hard to discriminate between the two scenarios. \item The S/N* ratio provides additional constraints on the migration history of solid-enriched giant planets.
-Specifically, large-scale migrations associated with substantial accretion of solids result in S/N*$>$C/N*.
-On the contrary, short-scale migrations associated with limited supply of solids and increased contribution of gas accretion result in S/N*$<$C/N*.
-Such relations holds for all the disc chemical scenarios in which the bulk of N remains in gaseous form while the bulk of S is early trapped in refractory material, so that the planetary S/N* ratio becomes a direct tracer of the planetesimal accretion. \item Given the high volatility contrast between S and N, the joint evaluation of the planetary S/N* ratio and metallicity allows to distinguish hot Jupiters that formed in-situ and close to the star from those that underwent extreme migrations, from beyond the snowline of N$_2$.
+\item Given the high volatility contrast between S and N, the joint evaluation of the planetary S/N* ratio and metallicity allows for the distinguishing of hot Jupiters that formed in situ and close to the star from those that underwent extreme migrations, from beyond the snowline of N$_2$.